reetu95/reetu95/README.md

   ### 📄 Research & Writing

   - **ASME FEDSM 2026** — Machine learning for instant prediction of spatial temperature variations in heat sinks for computer chip cooling
-  - **Published** — Towards utilizing machine learning and computational fluid dynamics in the classroom for high heat dissipation
   - ✍️  [Blog posts on Medium](https://medium.com/@reetuthimmaiah)

   <br>